roman-milk/roman-milk.github.io/wild-card-gone-wrong.md

  "Just wondering about what baggage you're packing around.
 We all have some, you know."

  "Yeah, I have a little.
 I had a bad divorce a while back, but I'm pretty much over it.
 It's just a bad memory now.
-Report_Story #3